 Preheat oven to 450-degrees F.

 Start by whisking the milk, Kosher salt, and eggs together.
 Slowly whisk in the flour until just combined.
 DO NOT overmix.
 The batter may be slightly lumpy, that’s fine.
 Allow the batter to rest at room temperature for 30 minutes or until the bubbles have completely disappeared.

-Note: If you’re using vegetable shortning add an additional 1 tabelspoon of unsalted beef stock to each muffin cup holders.
+Note: If you’re using vegetable shortning add an additional 1 tablespoon of unsalted beef stock to each muffin cup holders.

 If you’re using Tallow, add 1 tablespoon to each muffin tin.
 If you’re using second option, add 1 tablespoon of vegetable shortening plus 1/2 tablespoon of beef stock to each one of the muffin cup holders.
 Place the muffin pan into the oven until the oil is super hot and bubbly, 2 to 3 minutes.
 Remove the muffin tins from the oven, carefully ladle in the batter.
 Fill each tin about 3/4 of the way full.
 Place the muffin pans back into the oven.
 Bake for 20 to 25 minutes or until golden brown and crisp.
 Remove the Yorkshire Puddings from the muffin tins as soon as you’re able to handle them.
 You’ll want to serve them while they’re still nice and hot.

-There you have it my families’ traditional Yorkshire Pudding.
+There you have it, my Auntie Joyce’s Yorkshire Pudding.